zetelight/final_project/README.md

 - group members can share their link to others too!

-Finally creator can see free time during the date/time range by clicking 'free time' button
+Finally creator can see free time during the date/time range by clicking ' check final free time' button

 ## Test